greatxue/coding_language/cpp_tut/3_cpp_string.md

 For most compilers, the outputs are `hello`, `6`, `5`; `hello world`, `6` and `11  `respectively.

+The size of the array is always fixed, hence `sizeof` will always return the size as `6`; `strlen()` will return once a `\0` is met, thus we have the answer to be `5` and `11`.

-The 5th answer is `6`, because the function will return once a `\0` is found.
-Also, for the 4th there is possibility you will see weird output like `"hello weirdthing"` for *memory overwriting*, especially when hardware resource is extremely restricted.
+Also, there is possibility you will see weird in 4th output like `"hello weirdthing"` for *memory overwriting*, especially when hardware resource is extremely restricted.

 **C-String Libraries**